 Economics 121, 133*, 134*, 211, 212, 223**, 224**, 293, and 393; one economics senior seminar; two additional elective courses in economics at the 300 level; at least one 300-level elective must be completed at Colby; Mathematics 121* or 161*, or equivalent.

 A student may elect only one of the majors offered by the Economics Department.

 * Students who do not complete Economics 133 and 134, as well as one of the calculus courses required for the majors with a grade of C- or above, may not enroll in Economics 223.

 ** Note: To continue in the major, students must receive a grade of C- or better in Economics 223, 224, and 293.
 Both theory courses (223, 224) must be taken at Colby.
-Any student who has tried and failed to satisfy a theory requirement at Colby (i.e., received a grade of D+ or below for the major) may elect to take the same course elsewhere by securing the approval of the department chair on the standard credit transfer approval form.
-For other students seeking to fulfill the theory requirement with a course taken elsewhere, approval for the standard credit transfer form can be secured only by petitioning the Economics Department and having the petition approved by majority vote of the Economics Department faculty.
+Any student who has tried and failed to satisfy the EC223 or EC224 requirement at Colby (i.e., received a grade of D+ or below for the major) may elect to take the same course elsewhere by securing the approval of the department chair on the standard credit transfer approval form.
+For other students seeking to fulfill the EC223 or EC224 requirement with a course taken elsewhere, approval for the standard credit transfer form can be secured only by petitioning the Economics Department and having the petition approved by majority vote of the Economics Department faculty.

 At least one 300-level elective course must be taken at Colby regardless of the number and level of credits transferred from your study abroad.

 Students who wish to do graduate work in economics are encouraged to consider an honors thesis and take additional courses in mathematics, especially Mathematics 253, 274, 311, 338, and Computer Science 151, 152, or 153.